MEDICAL IMAGING PLATFORM

 The Testing Methodology

-Over 50 interview and testing sessions were conducted with both doctors and patients.
+Across the project, more than 50 interviews and testing sessions were conducted with both medical professionals and patients.

 Adding people and workspaces to a case is a unified experience, with options to invite by email, or by just sharing a link.